Create a GraphQL API

 You have the following options:

 • Authentication mode: This is the security method to use with your API.
 First, you can set it to Open(Keyless), but that option is not advised for production APIs.
-See Authentication and Authorization for more details on securing your API.
+See Client Authentication for more details on securing your API.

 • Strip Authorization Data: Select this option to strip any authorization data from your API requests.